44 Queen St

 Le Mans 24 hour race starts on 18-19 June 2016 the race circuit will allow you to take your own vehicle in areas designed for motorhomes and other areas that provide some electrical hook ups that you may use.
 Most of the camping areas have pitch size restrictions so you may need more than one camping pass for your chosen area.
 Tickets are available online.

-For any further enquires do not hesitate to give us a call at wigan Easirent on 01942 77 88 99
+For any further enquires do not hesitate to give us a call at wigan Easicampers on 01942 821080

 Campervan trip to Historical Cumbria

 Does a fascinating historical ‘VW Campervan’ trip in incredible surroundings take your fancy?
 If it does, I have put together some of my favourite ancient places to visit in Cumbria so you can be sure to include them in your Campervan holiday itinerary.
 Collecting from our Wigan Easicampers Branch and travelling up North.

 Did you know that hidden throughout Cumbria’s peaceful fields and small villages are some of the UK’s most important historic sites?

 Cumbria in the North West England is considered to be one of the most beautiful counties in the UK.
 And that is no surprise when you consider that this largely rural region includes the Lake District, the North Pennines, the Solway Coast, the Eden Valley and part of the Yorkshire Dales.
 It is also a place of deep history, as you can see below…